-(1) the mobility of trainees in any form of initial vocational training and of people on the labour market in continuing vocational training

-Priority will be given to projects organising mobility for trainees, ie persons in a dual apprenticeship system or other vocational education system based on alternate learning or work-related training in enterprises;

-(2) the mobility of professionals in vocational education and training

-Priority will be given to

-- the development of the competences of teachers, trainers and tutors - > to cooperation with SMEs.
+- (1) the mobility of trainees in any form of initial vocational training and of people on the labour market in continuing vocational training.
+A specific priority will be given to projects organising mobility for trainees, ie persons in a dual apprenticeship system or other vocational education system based on alternate learning or work-related training in enterprises; - (2) the mobility of professionals in vocational education and training.
+A specific priority will be given to the development of the competences of teachers, trainers and tutors and to cooperation with SMEs.